kyleclo/kyleclo.github.io/_pages/about.md

 Lead Scientist at the [Allen Institute for AI](https://allenai.org/).
 I co-lead open dataset development for the [OLMo](https://allenai.org/olmo) project.
 I also work on human-centered AI for scientific research assistance with the [Semantic Scholar Research](https://www.semanticscholar.org/research/research-team) team.

-##### ▸ Open Datasets for AI Development
+#### ▸ Open Datasets for AI Development
 <!-- ##### ▸ Datasets for open science -->

 <!-- I curate and release large-scale, high-quality datasets and corpora to support an open ecosystem for AI development. -->

 In 2020, I developed [S2ORC](https://aclanthology.org/2020.acl-main.447), the largest, machine-readable collection of open-access full-text papers to-date, and [CORD-19](https://aclanthology.org/2020.nlpcovid19-acl.1/), the most comprehensive, continually-updated set of COVID-19 literature at the time.
 In 2023, I released [Dolma](https://huggingface.co/datasets/allenai/dolma), the largest open dataset for language model pretraining to-date, which included [peS2o](https://huggingface.co/datasets/allenai/peS2o), a transformation of S2ORC optimized for training language models of science.

-##### ▸ Beyond Web Text: Language Models for Specialized Texts
+#### ▸ Beyond Web Text: Adapting Language Models for Specialized Texts

 <!-- ##### ▸ Language models beyond web text -->

 <!-- Can we adapt language models trained on broad web crawls to perform well on specialized texts, like scientific articles or legal documents? -->

 In 2019, I developed [SciBERT](https://aclanthology.org/D19-1371), one of the first pretrained language models for scientific text.
 In 2020, my work on domain adaptation via [continued pretraining](https://aclanthology.org/2020.acl-main.740/) of language models won an honorable mention for best paper at ACL 🏆.

-Language models should also work well on visually-rich documents like PDFs.
-I develop methods for [infusing language models with visual layout](https://aclanthology.org/2022.tacl-1.22/).
+Language models should also work on visually-rich documents like PDFs; I develop methods for [infusing language models with visual layout](https://aclanthology.org/2022.tacl-1.22/).
 In 2023, I packaged these models into [PaperMage](https://aclanthology.org/2023.emnlp-demo.45/), an open-source Python library that won a best paper award for ACL System Demos 🏆.

-Since 2023, I've been working on out-of-domain generalization for retrieval with language models, through [parameter-efficient training](https://arxiv.org/abs/2311.09765) and [data augmentation](https://arxiv.org/abs/2309.08541).
+Since 2023, I've been working on out-of-domain generalization through [parameter-efficient training](https://arxiv.org/abs/2311.09765) and [data augmentation](https://arxiv.org/abs/2309.08541).

-##### ▸ Standards, Unexplored Directions, and Best Practices in NLP Evaluation
+#### ▸ Standards, Unexplored Directions, and Best Practices in NLP Evaluation

-I've organized community shared tasks to evaluate NLP systems for biomedical literature retrieval and understanding, including [TREC-COVID](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7239098/) and [SCIVER](https://aclanthology.org/2021.sdp-1.16/).
+In 2021, I organized community shared tasks to evaluate NLP systems for biomedical literature retrieval and understanding, including [TREC-COVID](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7239098/) and [SCIVER](https://aclanthology.org/2021.sdp-1.16/).
 I've also worked on standardized benchmark development for [domain fit](https://arxiv.org/abs/2312.10523) and [efficiency](https://arxiv.org/abs/2307.09701) of language models.

-I've identified surprising weaknesses in today's language models in [multidocument summarization](https://aclanthology.org/2023.findings-emnlp.549/), [book-length summarization](https://arxiv.org/abs/2310.00785), [visual layout parsing](https://aclanthology.org/2023.findings-acl.844/), and [snippet decontextualization](https://aclanthology.org/2023.emnlp-main.193/).

-I've designed evaluation guidelines for NLP, including [few-shot learning](https://openreview.net/forum?id=_WnGcwXLYOE) and [long-form summarization](https://aclanthology.org/2023.eacl-main.121/) which won an outstanding paper award at EACL 2023 🏆.
+Since, I've maintained a research thread on identifying surprising weaknesses in today's language models (e.g., [multidocument summarization](https://aclanthology.org/2023.findings-emnlp.549/), [book-length summarization](https://arxiv.org/abs/2310.00785), [visual layout parsing](https://aclanthology.org/2023.findings-acl.844/), and [snippet decontextualization](https://aclanthology.org/2023.emnlp-main.193/)), and designing rigorous evaluation guidelines for NLP, including [few-shot learning](https://openreview.net/forum?id=_WnGcwXLYOE) and [long-form summarization](https://aclanthology.org/2023.eacl-main.121/) which won an outstanding paper award at EACL 2023 🏆.

-##### ▸ NLP for Sensemaking over Large, Specialized Collections
+#### ▸ NLP for Sensemaking over Large, Specialized Collections

 <!-- How can NLP systems help humans identify, organize, and summarize useful information in large document collections? -->

 I've published some of the largest gold standard datasets for training and evaluating language models on scientific literature understanding tasks, including [SciTLDR](https://aclanthology.org/2020.findings-emnlp.428/) for summarization, [SciFact](https://aclanthology.org/2020.emnlp-main.609/) for claim verification, [Qasper](https://aclanthology.org/2021.naacl-main.365/) for question answering, and [MultiCite](https://aclanthology.org/2022.naacl-main.137/) for citation discourse understanding.
+Recently I've been interested in challenging retrieval settings like [tip-of-the-tongue](https://aclanthology.org/2023.findings-emnlp.367/).

-##### ▸ Designing AI Augmentations for Reading Assistance
+#### ▸ Designing AI Augmentations for Reading Assistance

 <!-- Reading long, technical documents is hard, even for experienced scholars.
 How can AI assistance help? -->
  <!-- we make them more accessible by automatically transforming papers into dynamic web documents with helpful interactive features?  -->